The Complete Uk lawn glossary

 Robbie's Take

-A few daisies never hurt anyone, and some people like them.
+A few daisies never hurt anyone.
 If you want them gone, selective herbicides work well.
-Treat in spring when they're actively growing for best results.
-Thicken up the lawn with overseeding to prevent recolonisation.
+Treat in spring when they're actively growing.

 Dandelion

-A deep rooted perennial weed with bright yellow flowers and distinctive "clock" seed heads.
+A deep rooted perennial weed with bright yellow flowers.
 The taproot can reach 30cm or more.

 Robbie's Take

 Get them before they flower if you can.
-Spot treat with a selective herbicide or use a daisy grubber to lever out the whole root.
 If you just snap the top off, it'll regrow from what's left underground.

 Deep Watering

-Applying water slowly and thoroughly so it soaks deep into the soil, encouraging roots to grow downward rather than staying shallow at the surface.
+Applying water slowly and thoroughly so it soaks deep into the soil, encouraging roots to grow downward.

 Robbie's Take

 Push a screwdriver into the soil the day after watering.
 If it goes in easily to 10 to 15cm, you've watered enough.
-If it hits resistance at 2cm, you've barely touched the surface.
 Water less often but longer.

 Dethatching

-The process of removing thatch (the layer of dead and living organic material between grass blades and soil).
+The process of removing thatch.
 In the UK, we usually call this scarification.

 Robbie's Take

-Americans often use power rakes or vertical mowers quite aggressively for dethatching.
+Americans often use power rakes quite aggressively.
 In the UK, we typically scarify, which is a bit gentler and better suited to our grass types.
-Timing matters.
-Late summer to early autumn is ideal.
-Spring works too but be careful not to go too hard too early.

 Dollar Spot